Legal issues in airsoft: Slovakia

 Airsoft guns have a status similar to the Czech Republic, where they are considered to be firearms.
 All firearms are governed by law 190/2003.
 Here, airsoft guns fit into firearm class D (§7b) and no permit is needed.
-The use of airsoft guns is allowed by players that are least 18 years old.
+Ownership of airsoft weapons is only allowed for adults (18 years of age).
+The use of airsoft guns is allowed by players that are least 3 years old.
+People under the age of 18 must by accompanied by an adult.
 Guns may not have an energy greater than 15 joules.
 The use of night vision scopes is forbidden.
 The owner of a gun is required by law to secure the firearm when not using it.

 Importation of airsoft guns (from outside of EU), all critical parts/components of airsoft guns and aiming devices (optics, RDS, etc.) are permitted only with a weapon importation license.
 For airsoft parts, most monitored on customs are barrels, optics, magazines, receivers and accessories like grenades.
 Springs, gears, hop-ups, pistons, cylinders, switches, triggers are usually let through.
 External and non-critical parts like rails, holders, bipods, etc. can be legally imported without the license.

 Slovenia

 There is no age restriction on playing airsoft in Slovenia, but most stores enforce 18+ rule or to be accompanied with a parent or a guardian to buy a replica.
 For games, in serious clubs, the age limit is usually 14+ with the parents or guardians written consent although there is no legal requirement for this.
 For bigger events 18+ rule is usually enforced by the organisers.
 Replicas are forbidden to be carried in public as the police will treat them as real weapons.

 Singapore

-In Singapore, airsoft guns were allowed in civilian ownership until October 2001 when the country's Weapons and Firearms Act was amended to prohibit ownership after police reports of people getting hurt by misuse.
-It is illegal for civilians to own or import Airsoft guns or accessories, unless granted a license.
+In Singapore, airsoft was allowed in civilian ownership until October 2001 when the country's Weapons and Firearms Act was amended to prohibit ownership after police reports of people hurt by misuse.

+Airsoft guns are considered controlled items, and it is prohibited to own or import them, unless granted a license usually reserved for security professionals or film props.
+As of 2020, TactSim, an indoor airsoft facility allows players to participate in games, and airsoft equipment is rented to players for the duration of the game.
 A law was passed in Jan 2021 to better regulate replica guns as they are deemed to be too little risk to warrant tight regulation.
-However, the legality of importing and ownership of airsoft is still assumed to be unchanged.
+However, the legality of importing and private ownership of airsoft is still assumed to be unchanged.

+South Korea

+Airsoft guns in Republic of Korea are deemed to be toy guns (not for sports) but considered illegal and imitation guns if any of the laws are broken.

+According to the "Enforcement decree of the Control of Firearms, Swords, Explosives, Etc. Act", (총포·도검·화약류등단속법시행령) in 2017, imitation guns are recognized according to any one of the following criteria: